Nvidia DGX

 The Nvidia DGX (Deep GPU Xceleration) is a series of servers and workstations designed by Nvidia, primarily geared towards enhancing deep learning applications through the use of general-purpose computing on graphics processing units (GPGPU).
-These systems typically come in a rackmount format featuring high-performance x86 server CPUs on the motherboard.
+These systems typically come in a rackmount format, initially using high-performance x86 server CPUs, switching to ARMs around 2018, and releasing NUCs in 2025.

 The core feature of a DGX system is its inclusion of 4 to 8 Nvidia Tesla GPU modules, which are housed on an independent system board.
 These GPUs can be connected either via a version of the SXM socket or a PCIe x16 slot, facilitating flexible integration within the system architecture.
 To manage the substantial thermal output, DGX units are equipped with heatsinks and fans designed to maintain optimal operating temperatures.

-This framework makes DGX units suitable for computational tasks associated with artificial intelligence and machine learning models.
+Nvidia GPGPUs are featured in TOP500 supercomputers.